 It is possible to replace the wheel bearing yourself on your driveway.
-You will need Wheel Bearing Removal Tool.
+You will need a Wheel Bearing Removal Tool.

 Also, make sure to torque all nuts and bolts according to the manufacturer's specifications.
 Call your dealer to get the recommended torque values.

 Replacing one or more wheel bearings is expensive because of the labor involved.
-The wheel and brake mechanisms have to be removed in order to access the bearing and replace it.
+The wheel and brake mechanisms have to be removed to access the bearing and replace it.

-Cost will vary from each vehicle.
-It depends on where you take your vehicle to get service.
-A typical wheel bearing labor is around $100-$500 depending on location and vehicle you drive and parts usually run about $20-$200.
+The cost will vary from each vehicle.
+It depends on where you take your car to get service.
+A typical wheel bearing labor is around $100-$500 depending on location and car you drive, and parts usually run about $20-$200.

 Also, just because one bearing has failed does not mean that you necessarily have to replace the one on the opposite side.